Syberg: Funicular

 A funicular was installed for the touristic development of the hill on the eastern slope in 1903, that worked until World War I and was dismantled in the 1920s.
 Its basis station was neighboured by a tramway terminus.
 Remnants of the funicular are yet visible in the area.

 Husen

 The building's ensemble Husen, consisting of Husen Castle, a tower house of medieval origin, and a manor house in classicistic style, lies at the bottom of the Syburg east slope near to the Ruhr and the Lake Hengstey in the neighbourhood of a campsite (Campingplatz Hohensyburg).

 Other points of interest

 Open-air stage

-Near to the basis station of the former funicular an open-air stage has been run since 1952 with theater performances in the warm seasons.
+Near to the basis station of the former funicular an open-air stage has been run since 1952 with theater performances in the warm seasons named Naturbühne.

 Casino

 The Casino Hohensyburg (Spielbank Hohensyburg) is one of the four casinos of North Rhine-Westphalia.
-It has got a new building by architect Harald Deilmann, and started working with an opening concert with Sammy Davis Jr. in June 1985 on the Syberg.
+Its building was designed by architect Harald Deilmann.
+The casino's grand opening featured a concert with Sammy Davis Jr. in June 1985 on the Syberg.